ToryDeng/LEGEND/docs/index.md

 ### Spatial Domain Detection

 After feature selection with `LEGEND`, we can proceed to downstream analyses such as domain detection.
 Domain detection is crucial for understanding the spatial organization of gene expression within tissue.
-To demonstrate the power of `LEGEND` in facilitating domain detection, we apply `SpaGCN` to both the full gene set and the selected genes in `integrated_genes`.
-This is conveniently accomplished using the `run_SpaGCN` function provided by `LEGEND`:
+To demonstrate the power of `LEGEND` in facilitating domain detection, we compare the performance of the powerful [SpaGCN](https://doi.org/10.1038/s41592-021-01255-8) model on the full gene set versus and the subset of genes identified by `LEGEND`.
+To apply `SpaGCN`, first ensure it is installed on your system; for installation instructions, visit the [SpaGCN Tutorial](https://github.com/jianhuupenn/SpaGCN/blob/master/tutorial/tutorial.md#1-installation).
+Once installed, we can use the `run_SpaGCN` function available in `LEGEND` to conduct our analysis with ease:

 ```python
 # Run SpaGCN on the entire dataset